 Can I add a tent to our drop Camp?

 Additonal tents cost $200.
 We prefer to know that you want an additional tent as far in advance as possible so we can plan appropriatley.
 If you decide on the day that you arrive you may not recieve an additional tent due to availablilty.

 Are the tags draw tags or over the counter?

 All tags are over the counter and can be obtained on Alaska Department of Fish and Game Website

 How do I book my hunt

-Look for the tab on our website "Book a Hunt" this will take you to the page that is needed to be filled out and sent.
+Look for the tab on our website "Book Your Alaska Adventure" this will take you to the page that is needed to be filled out and sent.
 Please ensure that you double check the calendar to ensure the dates you want are open. **Note each "OPEN" on the calendar is a person not a party.

 Once you have completed that form it is emailed to us.
 We take that information add you to the calendar and build your invoices.
 We will email you to let you know that we have received your hunt form and to let you know that your invoice has been sent.